 CPP directors, Orazio Attanasio, James Banks and Richard Blundell are on the panel for the review, along with a range of experts from the UK and overseas.

 The AEA, in conjunction with 59 associations in related disciplines known as the Allied Social Science Associations (ASSA), holds a three-day meeting each January to present papers on general economics topics.
-This January, several IFS economists are presenting their work.
+This January, several IFS economists presented their work.

 The Second AASLE Conference brought together researchers from around the world and was hosted by Seoul National University in Seoul, South Korea from 13-15 December 2018.
 CPP director, Richard Blundell, gave the keynote address about household behviour and the dynamics of inequality.